copsTvFan/cops-episode-guide/readme.md

 Aired 1991-05-04.

-**Riverside County CA 2** (3:32 PM Surveillance Operation) Sheriff's Dept - Detective Steve Brown is outside a helicopter and says they are flying two photo missions.
+**Riverside County CA 2**

+- (3:32 PM Surveillance Operation) Sheriff's Dept -- Detective Steve Brown is outside a helicopter and says they are flying two photo missions.
 One is in Quail Valley for heroin.
-Detective Rick Hall says they need pictures for the warrants by Thursday - a complete photo lineup.
-A man captures prowler; DUI suspect; cache of weapons recovered from drug lab.
+Detective Rick Hall says they need pictures for the warrants by Thursday -- a complete photo lineup.
+Cache of weapons recovered from drug lab.
+- (Riverside County Shariff's Department) / (Dispatch Center) / (10:42 PM 911
+  Call) Deputy Jim Durham and Deputy Scott Johnson.
+A man was hit with a bat.
+- (Riverside County Shariff's Department) / (City of Moreno Valley, CA) Deputy Andre Benson, Deputy Duke Viveros.
+A crab on the sidewalk.
+- (10:58 PM Officer Assitance Call) Deputy Keith McKay, Officer Rick Hougland.
+  DUI suspect.

 ### S03E31